'Messi is still the best' - Barcelona star deserved Ballon d'Or despite Van Dijk form, claims Stam | Goal.com

 “I would have liked to give it to Virgil because I think he’s done great.
 It’s not that I don’t want him to win it, but I think Messi and what he is doing year in, year out, scoring goals and creating goals with the pressure he’s under, I think he deserves it.”

-Despite placing Messi above Van Dijk in the running for Europe’s most prestigious individual award, Stam believe his fellow countryman is on his way to becoming one of the all-time great defenders.
+Despite placing Messi above Van Dijk in the running for Europe’s most prestigious individual award, Stam believes his fellow countryman is on his way to becoming one of the all-time great defenders.

 Since moving to Liverpool from Southampton in January 2018, Van Dijk has helped transform the Reds into the Premier League’s most consistent side.